wp-cli/core-command/README.md

 to `wp option update siteurl` after `wp core install`.
-For instance, if WordPress is installed in the `/wp` directory and your domain is wp.dev, then you'll need to run `wp option update siteurl http://wp.dev/wp` for your WordPress install to function properly.
+For instance, if WordPress is installed in the `/wp` directory and your domain is wp.dev, then you'll need to run `wp option update siteurl http://wp.dev/wp` for your WordPress installation to function properly.

 Note: When using custom user tables (e.g. `CUSTOM_USER_TABLE`), the admin email and password are ignored if the user_login already exists.
 If the